yuhangwang/kotlin-native/GRADLE_PLUGIN.md

        }
     }

-If you want to interact with native C libraries you need to define them in `konanInterop` block and add the defined interop in the artifact definition using `useInterop` method.
+If you want to interact with native C libraries you need to define them in `kotlinNativeInterop` block and add the defined interop in the artifact definition using `useInterop` method.

-    konanInterop {
+    kotlinNativeInterop {
        stdio {
            defFile 'stdio.def'
        }
     }

-    konanArtifacts {
+    kotlinNativeArtifacts {
        CsvParser {
            inputFiles project.file('CsvParser.kt')
            useInterop 'stdio'
        }
     }

-Each element in the `konanInterop` block creates a task for `cinterop` tool exection (see `INTEROP.md` to read more about this tool) so you can specify `cinterop` parameters here (see **Plugin DSL** section below).
+Each element in the `kotlinNativeInterop` block creates a task for `cinterop` tool exection (see `INTEROP.md` to read more about this tool) so you can specify `cinterop` parameters here (see **Plugin DSL** section below).

 You can get a task for Kotlin/Native compilation using `compilationTask` property of an artifact:

-      konanArtifacts['foo'].compilationTask
+      kotlinNativeArtifacts['foo'].compilationTask

 You can get a task for `cinterop` execution and a stub compilation task using `generateStubsTask` and `compileStubsTask` of an interop defined:

-    konanInterop['stdio'].generateStubsTask
+    kotlinNativeInterop['stdio'].generateStubsTask
-    konanInterop['stdio'].compileStubsTask
+    kotlinNativeInterop['stdio'].compileStubsTask

 All tasks contain a set of properties allowing one to obtain paths to artifacts built and paramters of compilation and cinterop execution (see the `dumpParameters` task in `samles/csvparser/build.gradle` for example).

 #### Plugin DSL

-     konanArtifacts {
+     kotlinNativeArtifacts {
          artifactName {
              // Source files
              inputFiles project.fileTree('src')